baletiandrada/BENTII/README.md

    git command
 ### Run the following command:
    docker command
-### For graph view in DX Platform tool, you have to follow the steps:
+### For graph view in DX Platform tool, you have to follow the steps
-   1. Download DX Platform and put .dxplatform in /Users/...
-   2. Move startDx.bat in other location
-   3. Run startDx.bat and open localhost:6060... on your web browser
-   4. Run the plugin for result.json file and ces-python-relations...SNAPSHOT.jar to be generated
+   4. Run the plugin for result.json file and ces-python-relations...SNAPSHOT.jar to be generated  (in fact, these will be attached to the release)
-   5. Create a directory in .dxplatform/plugins named for example pythonRelations
+   6. Create a directory in .dxplatform/plugins named for example pythonRelations
-   6. Copy in pythonRelations the 2 files mentioned above, at step 4
+   7. Copy in pythonRelations the 2 files mentioned above, at step 4
-   7. In DX Platform, at Plugins section(Configure project), your new plugin will appear
+   8. In DX Platform, at Plugins section(Configure project), your new plugin will appear
-   8. Write commands
+   9. Write commands
-   9. See graph results an Relations section(Explore project)
+   10. See graph results an Relations section(Explore project)

 ## License
 MIT / Apache 2.0